blacknon/lssh/docs/install.md

 - Linux: FUSE support and a working `fusermount`/FUSE setup are required.
 - macOS: `mount_nfs` is used locally, so the client must allow local NFS mounts.
 - Windows: `lsshfs` is currently not supported.
-- The repository intentionally replaces `github.com/kevinburke/ssh_config` with the vendored fork at `./internal/ssh_config` so the generated config and parser behavior stay in sync with `lssh`.
+- The repository uses the bundled fork in `./internal/ssh_config` directly so the generated config and parser behavior stay in sync with `lssh`.

 ## Shell completion